HerryHou35/Indian-Heritage-Admiration/README.md

 # hzyy.github.io
 This is a website for spreading Indian heritage.
 It shows a few aspects for spectators to learn and admire the historical civilization.
-With wonderful pictures, I'm sure you will inspired by the tremendous content😘
+With wonderful pictures, I'm sure you will inspired by the tremendous contents.😘